HealthCatalyst/documentation/jekyll/_posts/2016-12-01-welcome-to-healthcareai.md

 tags: overview
 author: Levi Thatcher
 categories: blog
+excerpt: This blog will describe technical choices made at Health Catalyst
 ---
 Health Catalyst’s data science team is excited to present [healthcare.ai](http://healthcare.ai/).
 This ambitious new project offers healthcare-specific machine learning packages, as well as analysis, commentary, and advice on leveraging machine learning within any health system, regardless of size.